 You can do this.
 Trust me.

-ALSO: often one nullref begets 999+ more… start with the very first one at the very top of your log, because often it will trigger all the others.
+ALSO: often the very first nullref begets 999+ more.
+ALWAYS start with the very first one at the very top of your log, because often it will trigger all the others, which aren’t really an actual problem.